+Very promising reds which may well have excellent longevity.
 Despite a slow start and problems with mildew in June, the 2013 growing season came good with fine warm days and cool nights throughout the summer.
-Rain prompted a speedy harvest (one of the latest ever) but most producers seem content with the results.
+Rain prompted a speedy harvest (one of the latest ever).

 Looks good for the Rhône, against the trend of the year in Europe at large.
 It is defined by lower than average potential alcohol – indeed some chaptalisation was practised.
 Acidities are also generally below the norm, while tannins are more pronounced than in 2011.

 Untimely rain in early September diluted what was otherwise a very promising crop.
 Quality still good, but certainly not at the level of 2010 or 2009.

 Low yields of exceptionally good quality.
 One of the very best years in the northern Rhône - possibly the best in history!

 Warmer and drier than average: volumes were down and harvest was early.
 Ripening was quick but complete, and quality looks to be very good.